-From mid-April to early May, amateur cyclists (as well as passionate cyclists) can take a short day trip on bike from Keukenhof or Leiden to explore the tulip bulb region where you’ll go past thousands of blooming tulips.
+From mid-April to early May, amateur cyclists (as well as passionate cyclists) can take a short day trip on the bike from Keukenhof or Leiden to explore the tulip bulb region where you’ll go past thousands of blooming tulips.

-The well established public transit biking network makes it possible to rent a bike for the day, hop off the train, and cycle until you see the magnificent colors in the field in front of you.
+The well-established public transit biking network makes it possible to rent a bike for the day, hop off the train, and cycle until you see the magnificent colors in the field in front of you.